mprat21/ssms-old/docs/ssmsgui/asm.md

 ###	Add Activation Number

 An activation number is a one-time password, which you can set for a user in the way described below.
 A user can have one or multiple activation numbers depending on the number of the devices he uses.
 The user needs the activation number during the registration process, which he must perform the first time he uses his app on his device.
 After successful registration, the activation number is deleted, and the device is assigned to the user.
-To verify the registration, check whether any devices are assigned to the user in the Devices view **(chapter 1.2)**, after reloading the page.
+To verify the registration, check whether any devices are assigned to the user in the Devices view [create-asm-ca-certificates](#create-asm-ca-certificates), after reloading the page.

 ![set-act-num](./module-files/files-asm/set-act-num.png)